 Decoding the leak-free GDR bitstream using the VTM decoder.

-VVC spec supports gradual decoding refresh (GDR).
-However, VTM reference software does not fully support GDR feature.
-It is desirable to make the source code of the GDR software available and maintained as a part of the VTM package.
-Our motivation and asserted benefits for the GDR setup include the followings:
+The VVC specification supports gradual decoding refresh (GDR).
+However, it is claimed that the VTM reference software does not fully support this functionality.
+It is claimed that it is desirable to make the source code of the GDR software available and maintained as a part of the VTM package.

-It is envisioned that there could be VVC decoder implementations that provide support for GDR.
-An intent of the GDR software is to allow creation of GDR bitstream needed to verify that any decoders can be used to decode a VVC bitstream with GDR.

-It is assumed that encoding of GDR can be achieved with the tested encoding setup.
-With the given approach, the encoding approach used in the experiments could be applied e.g. ultra low delay (one frame delay) setup.

-One of the goals of the GDR design in the VVC standard is to enable straightforward low delay decoding.
-The GDR software intends to serve as evidence that this design goal has been successfully met.

-The GDR software can be regarded as an independent implementation that generates bitstreams of GDR.
-However, it is remarked that GDR software shares most VTM source code modules for low-level coding processes, high-level syntax parsing and generation.

-The system setup can also be used to verify that the VTM decoder is capable of decoding GDR bitstreams without leak at recovery point.

-: Open optimized VVC encoder (VVenC) and decoder (VVdeC) implementations
+JVET-T0099: Open optimized VVC encoder (VVenC) and decoder (VVdeC) implementations

 In September 2020, two months after the first version of VVC was finalized, Fraunhofer HHI released the source code for its optimized VVC encoder (VVenC) and decoder (VVdeC) on GitHub.
-For VVenC, the goal was to demonstrate comparable or even subjectively better coding efficiency than VTM at much lower runtime.
+For VVenC, the goal was to demonstrate comparable or even subjectively better coding efficiency than the VTM reference software at much lower runtime.
 In addition, VVenC provides real-world encoder features like rate control and multi-threading.

-Without QP adaptation for subjective optimization and 6 threads the following PSNR-based YUV BD-rates and speedup factors compared to HM and VTM are reported for four different presets:
+Without QP adaptation for subjective optimization and 6 threads the following PSNR-based YUV BD-rates and speedup factors compared to the HM and the VTM (Figure 1) are reported for four different presets:

 Faster HD: -11.0%, 20x (HM), 160x (VTM) UHD: -15.9%, 36x (HM), 270x (VTM)